What is Ebola Virus Disease?

-Ebola disease is caused by the Ebola virus and is one of a number of hemorrhagic fever diseases.
-Ebola disease causes severe illness in which 50-90 percent of those infected die.
-Ebola disease was first discovered in 1976 in what is now the Democratic Republic of Congo near the Ebola River.
+Ebola Virus Disease is caused by the Ebola virus and is one of a number of hemorrhagic fever diseases.
+Ebola causes severe illness in which 50-90 percent of those infected die.
+Ebola was first discovered in 1976 in what is now the Democratic Republic of Congo near the Ebola River.

 - Stomach pain

-Ebola virus is thought to be transmitted to people from wild animals and then spreads in humans from one person to another.
+Ebola is thought to be transmitted to people from wild animals.
 While the exact source of the virus in animals is unknown, Ebola has been found in bats and primates.
 The virus is thought to be transmitted to humans through the infected animal’s body fluids, such as eating an infected animal.
+The virus then spreads in humans from one person to another.

 A person infected with the Ebola virus cannot pass it to others before any symptoms appear.

-Health care providers caring for Ebola patients and family and friends in close contact with an ill person are at highest risk because they may come into contact with blood or body fluids.
+Health care providers caring for Ebola patients and family and friends in close contact with Ebola patients are at highest risk because they may come into contact with infected blood or body fluids.

 There is no medication that cures a patient of the infection.
-Treatment for Ebola disease is supportive, meaning providing fluids, maintaining blood pressure, replacing lost blood.
-There is also no vaccine or medication to prevent Ebola disease.
+Treatment for Ebola is supportive, meaning providing fluids, maintaining blood pressure, replacing lost blood.

-- Avoid contact with blood and body fluids of those who are ill.
+- Avoid contact with blood and body fluids of those who are ill or have died from Ebola.

 - Don’t handle items that have come in contact with an infected person’s blood or body fluids.

-- Use protective clothing such as gloves, masks, gowns when caring for sick persons.
+- Wear protective clothing such as gloves, masks, gowns and eye protection if caring for a person with Ebola.

 What about travel?